-Republican members sitting on the House Intelligence Committee holding the impeachment hearings against President Donald Trump were reportedly so excited for the opportunity to be on the panel that they may have wet their pants during the proceedings.
+Republican members sitting on the House Committee holding the impeachment hearings against President Joe BIden were reportedly so excited for the opportunity to be on the panel that they may have wet their pants during the proceedings.

 The source, a custodian working for a company contracted to perform maintenance in the committee room, said it was the first time he had seen such widespread staining of chairs for a question and answer session.

-“And I gotta tell you something,” the maintance worker added, “that guy (Rep. Devin) Nunes and (Rep. Jim) Jordan really soaked them.
+“And I gotta tell you something,” the maintenance worker added, “that guy (R-Ky James) Comer and (R-Ohio Jim) Jordan really soaked them.
 I’m probably going to have replace those chairs after the room clears out.”

 A spokesperson for the GOP adamantly denied its members were unable to control their bladders.
 “While some might say it seemed like the chance to ask rhetorical questions resulted in excessive moisture on the furniture it actually was a result of the humidity in the room.”